 Additional significant findings include:

-- We find significant differences in total tag-related expenditures between big game species, ranging from $1,150 per tag for female antelope2 to over $6,000 per tag for antlered elk and over $9,000 per tag for bighorn sheep for Nevada resident hunters (see Section 1.1 for the definition of big game tag).
+- There are significant differences in total tag-related expenditures among big game species, ranging from $1,190 per tag for female antelope2 to nearly $6,000 per tag for antlered elk, and over $8,000 per tag for ram bighorn sheep for Nevada resident hunters, see Section 1.1 for the definition of big game tag.

-- We find that while nonresident hunters spend more per tag than resident hunters, resident hunters have higher total spending per tag that takes place in Nevada.
-Nonresident hunters spend a significant amount before leaving their home state, while resident hunters make almost all their tag-related expenditures within Nevada.
+- While nonresident hunters spend more per tag than resident hunters, resident hunters have higher total spending per tag that takes place in Nevada.
+Nonresident hunters spend a significant amount before leaving their home state, while resident hunters make almost all their tag-related expenditures in Nevada.

-- We find that that the COVID-19 pandemic had no significant impact on big game hunting expenditures.
-The average number of hunting and scouting days stayed close to constant between in 2019 and 2020, while the average group size and expenditure on gear increased slightly in 2020.
+- The COVID-19 pandemic had no significant impact on big game hunting expenditures.
+The average number of hunting and scouting days stayed close to constant between in 2019 and 2020, while the average group size and expenditures on gear increased slightly in 2020.

 Summary of Nevada Hunting Statistics, 2020

 ||Big Game Hunting

 |Total Tag or Trip Expenditure